christocracy/cordova-plugin-background-geolocation/README.md

     // BackgroundGeoLocation is highly configurable.
     bgGeo.configure(callbackFn, failureFn, {
         url: 'http://only.for.android.com/update_location.json', // <-- Android ONLY:  your server url to send locations to
-        params: {                                               //  <-- Android ONLY:  HTTP POST params sent to your server when persisting locations.
+        params: {
-            auth_token: 'user_secret_auth_token',
+            auth_token: 'user_secret_auth_token',    //  <-- Android ONLY:  HTTP POST params sent to your server when persisting locations.
-            foo: 'bar'
+            foo: 'bar',                              //  <-- Android ONLY:  HTTP POST params sent to your server when persisting locations. desiredAccuracy                          //  <-- WP8 ONLY:  Takes 'default' or 'high' as an optional override of the 'desiredAccuracy' config which only accepts meters
         },
         headers: {                                   // <-- Android ONLY:  Optional HTTP headers sent to your configured #url when persisting locations
             "X-Foo": "BAR"
         },
         desiredAccuracy: 10,
         stationaryRadius: 20,
         distanceFilter: 30,
         notificationTitle: 'Background tracking', // <-- android only, customize the title of the notification
         notificationText: 'ENABLED', // <-- android only, customize the text of the notification
         activityType: 'AutomotiveNavigation',